Power-law distributions in nonequilibrium open quantum systems: Power-law behavior in general nonlinear dynamics

-We provide numerical evidence for the emergence of power-law tails in the steady state.
+In the classical case, for parameters $k_i > 0$, $i = 0,1,2$ and $k_3 \geq 0$, Li\'{e}nard's theorem guarantees a unique stable limit cycle surrounding the origin~\cite{strogatz2024nonlinear}.
+Correspondingly, quantum limit cycles also exist in the quantum system~\cite{chia2020relaxation,arosh2021quantum,shen2023quantum}.
+We provide numerical evidence for the emergence of power-law tails in the quantum steady state.
 Unlike the $M$-boson model~\eqref{eq:Mphoton_mastereq}, the power law in the number distribution $\rho_{n,n}$ can be observed without fine-tuning of the parameters.
 We demonstrate this by simulating the master equation with parameters $k_0, k_1$ and $k_3$ randomly sampled from $[0,1]$ (in units of $k_2$).
-An explicit example is shown in Fig.~\ref{fig:lienard}.
-Interestingly, the power law does not only emerge in the probabilities $\rho_{n,n}$, like for the $M$-boson model, but also in the off-diagonal elements (coherences) of the density matrix.
+An explicit example is shown in Fig.~\ref{fig:lienard}, with additional numerical results presented in Appendix~\ref{app:lienard_additional_numerics}.
+Interestingly, the power law emerges not only in the probabilities $\rho_{n,n}$, like for the $M$-boson model, but also in the off-diagonal elements (coherences) of the density matrix.
 In the example shown, we observe the scaling $|\rho_{n,n^\prime}| \sim n^{-1.6}$ for $n^\prime - n$ up to $16$.
-This is in the regime of infinite mean excitation number, akin to $\nu < 2$ in the $M$-boson model.
-The physical implication is that extreme events can be generically observed in quantum systems with strong nonlinear dissipation, due to the amplified quantum fluctuations.
+This is in the regime of infinite-mean excitation number, akin to $\nu < 2$ in the $M$-boson model.
+This example suggests that the quantum effects of the fluctuations are relevant. \dmtwo{A qualitatively similar behavior is observed for $k_0 = k_1 = k_3 = 0$ and $k_2 = 1$, see Appendix~\ref{app:lienard_additional_numerics}.
+This supports the intuition that the nonlinear dissipation term governed by $k_2$ is the key mechanism responsible for the emergence of power-law behavior.} While beyond the scope of this work, a systematic analysis of the quantum fluctuations in such models would be valuable.
+This can potentially provide an analytical explanation for the observed power laws in our numerical simulations, and elucidate how the power-law exponent depends on the parameters.